 The most important way to combat compassion fatigue is to schedule downtime.
 No one can provide around the clock senior care without breaks.
 Make sure you have time to be alone, spend time in your own activities, and rest.
 Caring for others is only possible when the caregiver is healthy, mentally stable, and physically capable.

-- Making a schedule – simple organization goes a long way in making sure you attend to necessary tasks and avoid emergencies brought on by forgetting what’s on the calendar.
+- Making a schedule – simple organization goes a long way in making sure you stay on top of necessary tasks.
+It also helps to avoid emergencies brought on by forgetting what’s on the calendar.

 - Asking for support – when family dynamics are in play, it’s important to be assertive about stating your own needs.
 If siblings live out of state, ask them to provide financial support.
 If local siblings aren’t offering to help, name something specific you need and ask them to do it.
 Sometimes a lack of support comes from not knowing what needs to be done.

-- Bringing in outside help – consider hiring a service that provides senior homecare so that you can take breaks while knowing that your parent is still receiving quality help and support.
+- Bringing in outside help – consider hiring a service that provides senior homecare so that you can take breaks knowing that your parent is still receiving quality care.

-- Joining a support group – a local or online support group dedicated to caregivers offers an outlet in a safe space where others share similar experiences.
+- Joining a support group – a local or online support group dedicated to caregivers offers a safe space where others share similar experiences.
 Often, the simple act of being validated for your efforts is enough to energize you for another day.

 At Simplify Senior Living, we understand that caregivers need compassion and support to avoid burnout.
-Founder Loretta Shacklett, Certified Senior Advisor®, has a background in Family Counseling and Life Coaching, which makes mental health one of our top priorities.
-Contact us to explore our senior care options that may provide relief to your caregiving duties, and follow us on Facebook for resources to help you in your journey.
+Founder Loretta Shacklett, has a background in Family Counseling and Life Coaching, which makes mental health one of our top priorities.
+Contact us to explore our senior care options that may provide relief to your caregiving duties.
+You can also follow us on Facebook for resources to help you in your journey.

 Want to know more about Simplify Senior Living?

 Simplify Senior Living LLC is a concierge home help service in Pennsylvania dedicated to providing senior home care that puts quality of life first.
-An advocate for seniors and a Certified Senior Advisor experienced in family counseling and life coaching, Simplify Senior Living’s Loretta Shacklett provides emotional support and companionship to clients that prioritizes quality of life while supporting families requiring caregiving services.
+An advocate for seniors and a Certified Senior Advisor, Loretta provides emotional support and companionship for her clients.
+Simplify Senior Living prioritizes quality of life while also supporting families requiring caregiving services.
 We offer daily, weekly, or monthly care packages, providing Home, Lifestyle, and Companionship services.
 We serve Montgomery County, the Main Line, Chestnut Hill, and the surrounding areas.